googleapis/google-cloud-ruby/google-cloud-security-private_ca-v1beta1/README.md

-# Ruby Client for the Certificate Authority Service V1beta1 API
+# Ruby Client for the Certificate Authority V1BETA1 API

-API Client library for the Certificate Authority Service V1beta1 API
+API Client library for the Certificate Authority V1BETA1 API

-Certificate Authority Service is a highly available, scalable Google Cloud service that enables you to simplify, automate, and customize the deployment, management, and security of private certificate authorities (CA).
+google-cloud-security-private_ca-v1beta1 is the official client library for the Certificate Authority V1BETA1 API.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Certificate Authority Service V1beta1 API.
+It provides basic client classes for a specific version of the Certificate Authority V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-security-private_ca](https://rubygems.org/gems/google-cloud-security-private_ca).
 See the section below titled *Which client should I use?* for more information.